 Different Suit Alteration Difficulties

-There are three levels of suit alterations difficulty in tailoring.
+There are three levels of suit alterations and difficulty in tailoring.
 First, you want to be sure you find a tailor who can handle every level of work you need.

 Easy alterations are something that anybody with a needle and thread should be capable of handling.
 This is usually something as simple as adjusting a hemline.